Modelling serendipity in a computational context: The structure of serendipitous occurrences: a unified framework derived from a literature review

 \subsection{Etymology and selected definitions}

-The English term ``serendipity'' derives from the 1302 long poem \emph{Eight Paradises}, written in Persian by the Sufi poet Am\={\i}r Khusrow in Uttar Pradesh, India.\footnote{\url{http://en.wikipedia.org/wiki/Hasht-Bihisht}} In the English-speaking world, its first chapter became known as ``The Three Princes of Serendip'', where ``Serendip'' represents the Old Tamil-Malayalam word for Sri Lanka ( \emph{Cerantivu}, island of the Ceran kings).
-The term ``serendipity'' is first found in a 1757 letter by Horace Walpole to Horace Mann: \begin{quote} \emph{``This discovery is almost of that kind which I call serendipity, a very expressive word} \ldots \emph{You will understand it better by the derivation than by the definition.
-I once read a silly fairy tale, called The Three Princes of Serendip: as their Highness travelled, they were always making discoveries, by accidents \& sagacity, of things which they were not in quest of}[.]''~\cite[p.
-633]{van1994anatomy} \end{quote} The term became more widely known in the 1940s through studies of serendipity as a factor in scientific discovery, surveyed by Robert Merton and Elinor Barber \citeyear{merton} in ``The Travels and Adventures of Serendipity, A Study in Historical Semantics and the Sociology of Sciences''.
-Merton \citeyear{merton1948bearing} \cite<summarised in>[pp. 195--196]{merton} describes a generalised ``serendipity pattern'' and its constituent parts:
+The English term ``serendipity'' derives from Horace Walpole's interpretation of the first chapter of the 1302 poem \emph{Eight Paradises}---in a French translation of an intermediate Italian version of the Persian original---written by the Sufi poet Am\={\i}r Khusrow \citep{van1994anatomy,remer1965serendipity}.
+Related folktales tell similar stories \citep[p.~225]{mazur-fluke}.
+The term ``serendipity'' first appears in a 1757 letter from Walpole to Horace Mann: \begin{quote} \emph{``This discovery is almost of that kind which I call serendipity, a very expressive word} \ldots \emph{You will understand it better by the derivation than by the definition.
+I once read a silly fairy tale, called The Three Princes of Serendip: as their Highness travelled, they were always making discoveries, by accidents \& sagacity, of things which they were not in quest of}[.]'' \cite[pp.~407--408]{walpole1937yale} \end{quote}

+\citet{Silver_2015} convincingly argues that Walpole appropriated the underlying concepts from Francis Bacon, who in turn leaned on classical Greek mythology.
+Following Walpole's coinage, ``serendipity'' was mentioned in print only 135 times over the next 200 years, according to a survey carried out by Robert Merton and Elinor Barber, collected in \emph{The Travels and Adventures of Serendipity} \citep{merton}.
+Merton described his own understanding of a generalised ``serendipity pattern'' and its constituent parts: